 Heat Pump Water Heaters: Technical Q&A

-Earlier this month, Senior Research Engineer Ben Schoenbauer hosted a webinar to share findings from his recent heat pump water heater research and introduce a new calculator app.
+Earlier this month, Senior Research Engineer Ben Schoenbauer hosted a webinar to share findings from his recent heat pump water heater research.
 A number of viewers submitted technical questions about the project.
 Read on for Ben’s answers; and if you missed the live broadcast, you can download the slides and a video recording from our Resource Center.

 Are there instant water heating heat pumps on the market?